 Swami Vivekananda Rural Development Society (SVRDS) was set up to extend support to the rural poor, by providing them educational, social development and humanitarian services.
 SVRDS works in the rural parts of Tamil Nadu, where people are not only extremely poor, but also suffer from high rates of malnutrition, illiteracy, unemployment and perpetual cycle of poverty.

 IDRF Partner Since: 1996

 Project: Rural Sanitation Project

-SVRDS has been running Single Teacher Schools mostly in the poorest communities, since 2006, where public schools programs have not reached.
+SVRDS has been running Single Teacher Schools mostly in the poorest communities, where public schools programs have not reached.
 They have decided to use its outreach for Swachh Bharat Abhiyan (Clean India Mission) by engaging in rural sanitation program.
 In 2016, IDRF’s grant enabled 16 rural poor families to construct toilet-cum-bathroom units.
 Focused on the poorest communities in Tamil Nadu, IDRF’s Rural Sanitation program is expected to accelerate in 2017.
 Besides IDRF funds, SVRDS is getting support from the Corporate Social Responsibility program (CSR) for their rural sanitation program.

 Please click on the link to know more about Swami Vivekananda Rural Development Society.

 Inauguration Ceremony of IDRF funded Toilets-cum-Bathrooms for Rural Poor